luciousmc/frontend_practice/exercises/webpack-intro/README.md

 # webpack-intro

-Using Webpack to bundle front end code.
+Using Webpack to build front end projects.

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
-Then navigate the to `exercises/webpack-intro` directory in your terminal.
+Then navigate to the `exercises/webpack-intro` directory in your terminal.

 ### Exercise